taigfs/local-node-queue/frontend/optimize-list/README.md

 **Explain your optimizations:** Create a short document explaining the performance issues you identified and how you addressed them.
 Highlight the key changes and their impact on the application's efficiency.

 ## Submission Guidelines
-1. Fork this repository and make your changes in your fork.
+1. Create your own repository by using this template.
 2. Once you have completed the optimizations and bug fixes:
-    - Submit a pull request from your forked repository.
+    - Open a PR in your own repository with the changes you've made.
     - Include a detailed explanation of the issues you fixed and their cause, the optimizations you made, and any tools or techniques you used in the process.
-    - Share the link to your forked repository along with the pull request.
+    - Share the link to your repository along with the pull request.